Hey, Cancer, Take a Hike!

 At my one-week checkup, I thrust my fund-raising letter at the surgeon: "You do understand I will walk 60 miles, four months from now?"
 I declared with certainty.
 He agreed to sponsor me, which was just the vote of confidence I needed.
 With each sponsorship check came the adrenaline rush: "Hey, I really am making a difference."
 I looked at every check as if perhaps this was the one paying the salary of the overworked researcher who discovers the cure at midnight in her basement laboratory.
 No contribution was insignificant; no pledge too small.
 I told everyone, "I will love you the same whether it's a $500 check or a crumpled $5 bill."

 Honoring our mothers

-Pat's 21-year-old daughter, Anne, is one of the youngest walkers training for the July 2001 trek.
+Pat's 21-year-old daughter, Anne, was one of the youngest walkers training for the trek.

 "I want to do something with my mother, in honor of her strength and courage," says Anne.
 "Last year the walk was a personal feat for my mom.
 I wanted her to have that wonderful experience for her own personal healing, but I want to walk with her every step of the way this year, as I will walk with her for the rest of our lives."

 For the event, Anne showed her support by working as a driver -- one of many crew members and volunteers contributing to the event's success.
 The crew's sole purpose is to have fun while ensuring that walkers are fed, watered, and loved.